MarvienCastillo/CSOPESY-Process-Scheduler-and-CLI/README.md

 ## Notes
 - The program automatically starts with the marquee running
 - Console cursor is hidden during execution for better visual experience
-- All console modifications are properly restored on exit
 - Windows-specific functions require compilation on Windows platform
-- If display issues occur, try running in a standard Windows Command Prompt
+- If display issues occur, try running in a standard Windows Command Prompt or expanding the terminal